Musca: Stars

 Lacaille charted and designated 10 stars with the Bayer designations Alpha to Kappa in 1756.
 He catalogued stars that became Lambda and Mu, but did not designate them as he considered them informes as they lay outside the asterism proper.
-Baily considered them part of Musca, and Gould gave them their Bayer designations.
-Francis Baily also dropped Kappa, which he felt was too faint to warrant a name, and designated two adjacent stars as Zeta1 and Zeta2.
+Francis Baily considered them part of Musca, and Gould gave them their Bayer designations.
+Baily also dropped Kappa, which he felt was too faint to warrant a name, and designated two adjacent stars as Zeta1 and Zeta2.
 These last two stars are 1° apart, quite far to be sharing a Bayer designation.
 Lacaille had originally labelled the fainter one as Zeta, while Baily presupposed he had meant to label the brighter one.
 Reluctant to remove Lacaille's designation, he gave them both the Zeta designation.
 Altogether there are 62 stars brighter than magnitude 6.5 in the constellation.

 The pattern of the brightest stars resembles that of Ursa Minor, in that the stars form a pattern reminiscent of a bowl with a handle.
 Lying south-southeast of Acrux in neighbouring Crux is Alpha Muscae.
 It is the brightest star in the constellation with an apparent magnitude of 2.7.
 Lying around 310 light-years away, it is a blue-white star of spectral type B2IV-V that is around 4520 times as luminous and 8 times as massive as the Sun.
 The star is a Beta Cephei variable with about 4.7 times the Sun's diameter, and pulsates every 2.2 hours, varying by 1% in brightness.
 A nearby star of magnitude 13 may or may not be a companion star.
 Marking the fly's tail is Gamma Muscae, a blue-white star of spectral type B5V that varies between magnitudes 3.84 and 3.86 over a period of 2.7 days.
 It is a variable of a different type, classed as a slowly pulsating B star, a type of variable.
 It is around five times as massive as the Sun.